identity-com/idv-commons/README.md

 ```

 ## Plan Manager
-The IDV Commons library provides an ancestral handler, called `PlanManager`(`src/vp/PlanManager.js`), that defines the interface to implement the validation plan resolution.
+The IDV Commons library provides an abstract class, called `PlanManager`(`src/vp/PlanManager.js`), that defines the interface to implement the validation plan resolution.
 This class includes methods to list the plans supported by the IDV and to retrieve a plan given a credential item type.

 The IDV Toolkit supports implementing a custom Plan Manager for an IDV.